metricmogul/recommendations-ai-utils/bq-export/README.md

 1. Create a service account within the Google Cloud Console.
 Give it permissions BigQuery Job User, BigQuery Data Editor and Storage Admin.

 2. Download the JSON credentials file.
-Rename it credentials.json and place it in the root directory (the same one this file is in).
+Rename it `credentials.json` and place it in the root directory (the same one this file is in).

-3. Run the following to install the necessary libraries and create a virutal environment
+3. Run the following to install the necessary libraries and create a virtual environment

     ```
     > virtualenv venv